-The Scottish Government has a target of at least 10,000hectares/annum of new woodland creation as part of its plans to mitigate against climate change.
-As part of the National Planning Framework III it has supported the vision of the Central Scotland Green Network, including the creation of new woodland in appropriate locations.
+The Scottish Government has a target of at least 18,000hectares/annum of new woodland creation as part of its plans to mitigate against climate change.
+As part of the National Planning Framework 4 it has supported the vision of the Central Scotland Green Network, including the creation of new woodland in appropriate locations.
+In addition, as part of the Ashdieback work compensatory planting is being undertaken.

 The Council's main priority at present is to bring its existing trees and woodland into proactive management but it will also look for opportunities to create new woodland.
-New woodland creation will be particularly appropriate where it can be used to improve the amenity and conservation value of vacant and derelict land, in locations which link existing woodland or other green spaces to improve the green network, or where it can help to alleviate flooding or provide shelter / screening.
+New woodland creation will be particularly appropriate where it can be used to improve the amenity and conservation value of vacant and derelict land, in locations which link existing woodland or other green spaces to improve the green network or where it can help to alleviate flooding or provide shelter / screening.
 Woodland is generally much less costly to maintain over the long-term than frequent grass cutting and may be a way of reducing maintenance costs in some locations.
 Care needs to be taken that woodland is not created on areas with other valuable habitats such as species rich grassland or where it would impact on sites of archaeological / historical importance or spoil important views.